RyanRoessler/Financial-Analysis-of-Bank-Statement-Transactions/README.md

-# Analysis of Transactions from Bank Statements
+# Financial Analysis of Bank Statement Transactions

 This repository contains the Financial_Functions.py library with two functions inside.
 <ul>